bernardocs/resume/README.md

 ## Work Experience

+**Frontend engineer** - [Dzigual Golinelli](http://www.dzigual.com.br/) - June 2016 - Present

+> I'm assigned to head the frontend of a catalog/email marketing generator.
+Really tough and demanding, but learned a lot about projects archtecture and organization, bundlers, etc. As well as for CI and code review.

 **Frontend developer** - [Shaw and Partners](http://www.shawandpartners.com) - March 2016 - June 2016

 > Handled the front (UI and Engeneering) of a quiz builder project.
 Worked a **lot** with Angular.
 I also did some graphs using HTML Canvas.
 Neat!